artur-ciocanu/launch.en/help/extension-dev/turbine.md

 turbine.logger.error('Error!');
 ```

 The logging utility is used to log messages to the console.
 Messages will only show in the console if debugging is turned on by the user.
-The recommended way to turn on debugging is to use the [Adobe Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj?src=propaganda) or the [tags and DTM Switch](https://chrome.google.com/webstore/detail/adobe-dtm-switch/nlgdemkdapolikbjimjajpmonpbpmipk) Chrome extension.
+The recommended way to turn on debugging is to use the [Adobe Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj?src=propaganda) or the [Launch and DTM Switch](https://chrome.google.com/webstore/detail/adobe-dtm-switch/nlgdemkdapolikbjimjajpmonpbpmipk) Chrome extension.
 As an alternative, the user can run the following command `_satellite.setDebug(true)` inside the browser developer console.
 The logger has the following methods:

 * `logger.log(message: string)`: Logs a message to the console.
 * `logger.info(message: string)`: Logs an informational message to the console.